 Covert non-breaking space character to space

-The non-breaking space (known as nbsp) character is often found on web pages as a way to force white space onto the page.
-This has a character code of 160 and is not removed by clean or trim transformations.
+The non-breaking space character (known as nbsp) is often found on web pages as a way to force white space onto the page.
+This has a character code of 160 and is not removed by the clean or trim transformations.

 Visually, this character is a space, so let’s convert it into a space:

-- In the Replace Values window, click into the value to find box then click Advanced option > Relace using special character > Insert special character > Non-breaking space.
-This will enter #(00A0) into the box. #(00A0) is Power Query code for a nbsp character.
+• In the Replace Values dialog box, click into the value to find box, then click Advanced option > Relace using special character > Insert special character > Non-breaking space.
+This will enter #(00A0) into the box. #(00A0) is Power Query code for a nbsp character

 Conclusion